-We recommend setting up Hypothesis as a Canvas Assignment for easy review of student annotations, as detailed in the steps below:
+We recommend setting up Hypothesis as a Canvas Assignment, as detailed in the steps below:

 - First, prepare your class and text files.

 - If you want students to annotate a PDF, make sure that it is OCRed (searchable).
 Then upload it to either your Canvas course files OR to Google Drive.

 - If you want to students to annotate together in small groups, create a Group Set under People found in your left navigation bar on Canvas.
 For more information, see How to set up Hypothesis reading groups in Canvas

 - Go to “Assignments” and click to add a new assignment.

 - Fill in directions for students so that they know what you want them to do while they are annotating.